 Once you know how much soda ash you need, the next step is to collect some water from your pool in the bucket.
 You’ll need to read the soda ash product packaging carefully to determine the correct dosage required to achieve the pH balance you need for the size of the pool you have.
 Add the correct amount of soda ash to the water bucket and mix thoroughly.
 It’s essential to ensure that the soda ash is completely dissolved before it’s added to the pool.
 Otherwise, the chemicals may cause cloudiness.

 Remember that the safest way to mix a solution, especially when working with potentially hazardous or corrosive materials, is to add the chemicals to the water and not the other way around.
 It’s never recommended to add water directly to the chemicals.

 Generally speaking, for every six ounces of soda ash added to a 10,000-gallon pool, the pH level will increase by 0.2 while the alkalinity will rise by about 5 ppm.
-Use these measurements (and the instructions on the packaging) to determine how much soda ash you need to bring your pool’s pH levels to between 7.4 and 7.6 based on the water volume.
+Use these measurements (and the instructions on the packaging) to determine how much soda ash you need to bring your pool’s pH levels between 7.4 and 7.6 based on the water volume.
 Keep in mind that clouding is likely to occur if you add over 16 ounces of soda ash per 10,000 gallons of water.

 If you need to make more than one batch of the soda ash solution to ensure that your pool receives the right amount of chemicals, be sure to thoroughly dissolve every batch in water before adding it to your pool.
-It is safe to add the soda ash in multiple rounds, so long as the solution is spread out evenly around the pool.
+It is safe to add the soda ash in multiple rounds, as long as the solution is spread evenly around the pool.

 From here, we want to give the pool six hours to circulate the water and let the solution take effect.
 Then, it’s time to test the water chemistry and readjust as needed.
 If the water is still too acidic, you may need to add more soda ash– or a different pH adjustment method– to get it back into the correct range.